GSA/ficam-playbooks/_piv/network/13-piv-auth-issues.md

     href: '#helpful-tools'
 ---

+This document describes the troubleshooting process for PIV Authentication errors to support personnel responsible for troubleshooting PIV access issues.

+Because PIV leverages PKI certificates for logical access, all PIV authentication is mutual PKI authentication.
+Web sites use client authenticated TLS, while other systems such as Active Directory may use different mechanisms.
+However, all mutual PKI authentication involves four checks:
+Can the server and client both prove they control their respective private keys?
+Are the server and client certificates issued from a trusted authority?
+Are the server and client certificates still valid?
+That is, are they expired or revoked?
+Is the mapping between the identifier in the certificate and the account identifier in the system still accurate?
+A failure in each of these steps will display different systems in different areas.
+This guide will show where support personnel can locate these errors.

+## Validating Private Key Access
+TODO: Identify errors
+Client - Wrong Pin, or issue with authentication to card Server - missing key or incorrect private key password - server usually will not start - 500 error

+## Validating that certificates are issued from a trusted authority
 ## Trust Stores
-PKI-based mutual authentication errors occur when a server (e.g., a domain controller) and client (e.g., a workstation) cannot establish trust between themselves.
+PKI-based mutual authentication errors often occur when a server (e.g., a domain controller) and client (e.g., a workstation) cannot establish trust between themselves.
 Since path discovery and validation (PDVAL) processes occur within both machines, potential errors may arise on either end of the connection.

    - Server errors
       - Server unable to validate the client's PIV certificate